jcheminform/useful-queries/reviewing.i.md

 ## Reviewers

-When looking for reviewers, you may be interested in learning of the authors and reviewers worked together recently.
+When looking for <topic>reviewers</topic>, you may be interested in learning of the authors and reviewers worked together recently.
 Then this query may be useful ([source](https://chem-bla-ics.blogspot.com/2019/08/finding-potential-reviewers-using.html)):